streamingfast/network-payments-cli/README.md

   serviceName: substreams
   namespace: sf.substreams.rpc.v2.Stream
   network: mainnet
+  uid: 001
 ```

-(Note: the contents of the file can vary based on the use case.)
+Note: the contents of the file can vary based on the use case.

+*IMPORTANT NOTE*: For security purposes, you should create a new unique manifest for each payment allocation.

 Publish it to IPFS: